The study is bound by State and Commonwealth privacy laws, and we have set up a range of procedures to protect your privacy and confidentiality.

 If you or someone you know needs help, our list of helplines and telephone counselling services may be able to assist you.

 This year we would like to ask your permission to securely and confidentially link your survey responses to Department of Human Services data.
-This data link would allow for a deeper understanding of how medication, treatment, and use of health services may impact current, past, and future male health in Australia.
+This data link would allow for a deeper understanding of how medication, treatment and use of health services may impact male health in Australia.

 Specifically, we are looking to link the Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) to your Ten to Men survey data.